LukeShead/Databases/README.md

 ### User stories

-When looking at the requirements for the database, it can all be summed up with the use of user stories, user stories are simple objectives that can be completed in order to cater for the user's or clients needs.
+When looking at the requirements for the database, it can all be summed up with the use of user stories, user stories are simple objectives that can be completed in order to cater for the user's or clients needs and can be used as bookmarks in objectives and aims when completing a project.

+User stories of this project:

+- I would like to be able to see how much HP my hero has.
+- I would like to be able to how much HP the enemies have.
+- I would like to be able to track my heroes level.
+- I would like to be able to track the enemies level.
+- I would like to be able to see what skills I have.
+- I would like to be able to see what skills enemies have.
+- I would like to be able to check the status of my hero.
+- I would like to be able to check the status of my enemies.
+- I would like to be able to read the names of my heroes.
+- I would like to be able to read the names of my enemies.
+- I would like to be able to see the race of my heroes.
+- I would like to be able to see the race of the enemies.
+- I would like to be able to see how much damage a skill does.
+- I would like to be able to see how much healing a skill does.
+- I would like to be able to see the type of skill that my hero has.
+- I would like to be able to see the type of skill that my enemies have.

+These

 UPDATE HEROES
 SET LEVEL = 4, HP=200